Todo el Amor

 Todo el Amor (All the Love) is the fifth studio album by Chilean singer Myriam Hernández.
 The album was nominated "Latin Pop Album of the Year by a Female Artist" at the 1999 Billboard Latin Music Awards.
 The album is her first under Sony Discos having previously signed on to Warner Music Latina.
 It contains the lead single "Huele a Peligro" which reached #1 on the Latin Pop Airplay chart in the United States.

+Commercial performance

+The album reported sales of 50,000 copies in the US and Latin America.